 Intra-day update: rupee remains under pressure against US dollar

-The Pakistani rupee registered a marginal decline against the US dollar, depreciating nearly 0.1% during the early hours of trading on Tuesday.
+The Pakistani rupee registered a marginal loss against the US dollar, depreciating nearly 0.22% during the early hours of trading on Wednesday.

+Interest rate futures pricing now implies an 80% chance of a 25 basis point US rate hike next week.

+That is a lot more dovish than a week ago when markets priced a similar chance of a 50 bp hike, but it is also a lot more hawkish than a day ago when crisis fears had traders pricing a 50% chance of a hold and steep cuts later in the year.

-Oil prices, a key indicator of currency parity, fell more than $1 on Tuesday, extending the previous day's slide, as the collapse of Silicon Valley Bank rattled equities markets and sparked fear about a fresh financial crisis.
+Oil prices, a key indicator of currency parity, rebounded more than 1% on Wednesday, recovering from the previous day’s plunge, as a stronger OPEC outlook on China’s demand helped offset bearish global investor sentiment in the wake of the recent US bank failures.

 This is an intra-day update